psschwei/audio-metadata/README.md

 - `01_Fifth Song.mp3` → `Fifth Song`
 - `10 Sixth Song.flac` → `Sixth Song`
 - `Song Without Number.mp3` → `Song Without Number`

+**Track Number Inference Examples:**
+When using `--infer-order` on a directory containing:
+- `03 - Song 1.mp3` → Track 1
+- `04 - Song 2.mp3` → Track 2
+- `01 - Song 3.flac` → Track 3
+- `02 - Song 4.flac` → Track 4

+The files are sorted alphabetically by filename, and track numbers are assigned sequentially starting from 1.

+**Manual Track Number:**
+- Using `-n`/`--track` sets the track number for a single file or all files in a directory (all will get the same number).
+- If both `--infer-order` and `-n` are used, `--infer-order` takes precedence and assigns sequential track numbers.

 ### Converting FLAC to MP3